Dagmar Krause: Bands and projects

 Hopes and Fears began in 1978 as a Henry Cow album but differences of opinion in the group about its content resulted in it being credited to Art Bears, a new band consisting of Krause, Chris Cutler and Fred Frith.
 Art Bears went on to make two more albums of songs, Winter Songs (1979) and The World as It Is Today (1981).

-In 1979, she collaborated with Kevin Coyne on the album Babble, released on the Virgin Records label.
-The work courted controversy when Coyne suggested, in the theatre presentation of the piece, that the destructive relationship between the two lovers could have been based on The Moors Murderers.
-Two performances at the Theatre Royal Stratford East in London were cancelled at short notice by Newham Council following negative press reports in The Sun and The Evening Standard.
-The show was eventually staged, for four nights, at Oval House in Kennington.
+Kevin Coyne worked with her on the 1979 album Babble, with Virgin Records.
+At the stage presentation, Coyne suggested that the lovers' destructive relationship could have echoed The Moors Murderers.
+Negative publicity in The Sun and The Evening Standard resulted in short-notice cancellation of two performances at the Theatre Royal Stratford East by Newham Council.
+The show was put on at Oval House in Kennington for four nights.
 Reviewing the show for the NME, Paul Du Noyer wrote:

 In 1983, Krause joined a new band News from Babel, featuring core members Krause, Chris Cutler, Lindsay Cooper and Zeena Parkins.
 They recorded two albums Work Resumed on the Tower (1984) and Letters Home (1985).
 After News from Babel, Krause was involved in a number of projects and collaborations.
 She performed on the Michael Nyman/Paul Richards art song, "The Kiss" with Omar Ebrahim on the Michael Nyman Band album The Kiss and Other Movements (1985).
 She also featured on Music for Other Occasions (1986) with Lindsay Cooper, Domestic Stories (1992) with Chris Cutler and Lutz Glandien, Each in Our Own Thoughts (1994) with Tim Hodgkinson, and A Scientific Dream and a French Kiss (1998) with Marie Goyette.

 In 1984, Krause sang backing vocals on "Here & There" by The Stranglers.
 The song appeared on the b-side of their single, "Skin Deep".
 It was subsequently added to the 2001 remastered edition of the parent album, Aural Sculpture.

 In 1991, Krause, Moore and Blegvad reunited to work on a "Camera" (Italian for "Room") a specially written television opera, made by the UK production company After Image and commissioned by Channel 4 Television.
 It was based on an original idea by Krause, with words by Blegvad and music by Moore.
 Krause played the lead character "Melusina" and the opera was broadcast two years later on Channel 4.
 Slapp Happy reformed briefly in 1997 to record Ça Va and they toured Japan in 2000.

 In 2010, Krause joined Comicoperando, a tribute to the music of Robert Wyatt whose line-up has included Richard Sinclair, Annie Whitehead, Gilad Atzmon, Alex Maguire, Chris Cutler, John Edwards, Michel Delville, Karen Mantler and Cristiano Calcagnile.

 Krause, Moore and Blegvad reformed Slapp Happy again in November 2016 to perform with Faust at the Week-End festival in Cologne, Germany.
 The two groups also played together on 10–11 February 2017 at Cafe Oto in London.
 On 24 February 2017 Slapp Happy, without Faust, performed at Mt.
-Rainer Hall, Shibuya in Tokyo.
+Rainier Hall, Shibuya in Tokyo.

+Krause contributed vocals to two albums by Matthew Edwards and the Unfortunates Folklore (2017) and The Birmingham Poets (2019).